Engagespot/engagespot/docs/docs/preference/what-are-preferences.md

 # What are Preferences?

-Before reading preferences, you should understand [Profiles](../profile/what-are-user-profiles) and Categories.
+Before reading preferences, you should understand [Profiles](../profile/what-are-user-profiles) and [Notification Categories](../category/what-are-categories.md).
-Preference configurations allow your users to decide how they receive notifications.
-Users can select preferred notification channels for each category.
+Preference configurations allow your users to decide how they receive notifications (for each notification category)

 For example, one of your user can choose to receive notifications for 'New Friend Request' events only through email, while another user can enable both push and email notifications for the same.